 Funny enough, she would receive a lot of those same comments about her eyes back in her own country.
 Apparently, her blue eyes were vastly different from the norm.
 But she knew someone who had something similar, her uncle.
 Though his eyes were more like a blue flame, while her father had more of a rich blue sky.
 As small as that was it was at least good to relate too someone about it.
 Her uncle had explained those who have a certain trait tended to have such unique looking blue eyes.
 Though she wasn’t exactly sure what he meant by it.

-With hands in her pockets she continued, walking silently.
+With hands in her pockets she continued walking silently.
 She noted that there were several common place rooms.
 Rooms where the staff lived, other rooms which held an assortment of objects and the like and others used for ceremonies.
 Of course, she couldn’t know what all the rooms were for.
-After all she wasn’t an expert, but it was still enjoyable to stop and look, just not getting in anyone’s way while doing so.
+After all she wasn’t an expert, it was still enjoyable to stop and look.

-Walking along the outer hallway she found herself enjoying the outdoor scenery, the sounds of birds, the rustling of trees and bamboo leaves, while glancing into the rooms that were open to be viewed.
+Turning she then walked along the Engawa, a wooden veranda that wrapped all along the outside of the mansion’s structure.
+She found herself enjoying the outdoor scenery, the sounds of birds, the rustling of trees and bamboo leaves, while glancing into the rooms that were open to be viewed.
 She even saw a small room set up for a tea ceremony.

-Soon she had found herself near the far end of the mansion, or at least what she assumed it too be when her attention then turned to that of a nearby garden, and what she saw caused her to stop.
+Soon she had found herself near the far end of the mansion, or at least what she assumed it too be when her attention then turned to that of a nearby garden.
+What she saw caused her to stop.
 In the distance there were some vey tall hydrangeas but what caused her to stop was the mere fact of the colour they had.

 They were dark red.

-She went down on her knees and clamped her left hand over her mouth as her right arm wrapped around her stomach.
+Falling to her knees she clamped her left hand over her mouth as her right arm wrapped around her stomach.
 Something was wrong.
 The feeling she had, it wasn’t right.
 It was as though something deep inside of her was trying to force its way out of her body.

 “Oh!” the sound of a woman drew her attention as she and an older woman both holding looks of concern on their faces.
 “Are you alright miss?” the younger of the two asked in English with a rather thick Japanese accent.
 With a round face and large eyes, her dark brown hair held up in a clip.
 While the other looked to be much older with a narrower face and black hair streaked with grey showing her age.